-There are a couple of very good sellers who do small productions but of the highest quality.
+There are a very good sellers called Opt Lasers who do small productions but of the highest quality.
 They are all modules made by hand according to the best standards, all tested one by one and that can also provide personalized answers for any needs.

 Opt Lasers is what I call “the Ferrari of lasers”.
 They offer a wide range of products that fits the needs of any professional who wants a high quality laser system on their CNC.

-Laser modules are available ranging from optical power from 2W up to 15W (equivalent to about 85W of electrical power).
+Laser modules are available ranging from optical power from 2W up to 15W (equivalent to about 60W of electrical power).
 These are products made from solid aluminum blocks, individually CNC machined, universal mounting systems are available for easy connection to existing machines.

 Their production includes air-cooled and water-cooled laser modules, magnetic quick attach and release systems, and many more!

 Laser diode engraver is suitable for small workloads.
 If you need fast engraving, cutting thick materials you should consider purchasing a 40W or higher power engraver.

 This kind of power is currently not achievable with diode technology, so you have to choose a CO2 laser machine.
 These machines are generally more expensive, larger, and more complex to use and most of them use their own control software.